JSB2010/Eli-Barkin-Be-Mitzvah-Website/firebase_functions_v2/README.md

 4. Tested each function to ensure it works correctly
 5. Updated the migration plan to track progress

-## Next Steps
+## Migration Complete

 1. ✅ Test all v2 functions thoroughly
 2. ✅ Update client code to use v2 functions
-3. ⬜ Remove v1 functions once all v2 functions are working correctly
+3. ✅ Remove v1 functions once all v2 functions are working correctly

 ## Notes